awsdocs/amazon-translate-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-To call the `GetTerminology` operation for a custom terminology that was imported with an KMS CMK, add the following permissions in the AWS KMS key policy\.
+To call the `GetTerminology` operation for a custom terminology that was imported with a KMS customer managed key, add the following permissions in the KMS key policy\.

 ```
 {